 WHAT ARE THEY?

-Artist proofs are production Magic cards that were given to artists as a courtesy in recognition of the art they created that is depicted on the card.
-They are identical to production Magic cards on the front side but are, with few exceptions, white on the back side rather than having the normal Magic card back.
+Magic artist proofs are production Magic cards that were given to artists as a courtesy in recognition of the art they created that is depicted on the card.
+They are identical to production Magic cards on the front side but are, with few exceptions, blank on the back side rather than having the normal Magic card back.
 Thanks to Jesper Myrfors, Magic's first art director, Wizards of the Coast distributes artist proofs to artists so that they can have examples of their published work for their portfolio and also as an additional form of compensation.

 THE FIRST ARTIST PROOFS

-Due to limited finances, Wizards did not print artist proofs for alpha, beta, or Arabian Nights.
-The first artist proofs were printed at the same time as Collectors Edition and have square corners just like Collectors Edition cards.
+Due to limited finances, Wizards did not Magic print artist proofs for alpha, beta, or Arabian Nights.
+The first Magic artist proofs were printed at the same time as Collectors Edition and have square corners just like Collectors Edition cards.
 They are known as "beta artist proofs" because the card set is identical to beta.
 There are no alpha artist proofs, so despite being called "beta" they are in fact the first and only set of artist proofs for the first edition of Magic.
-(All subsequent artist proofs have the normal rounded corners.)
+(All subsequent Magic artist proofs have the normal rounded corners.)
 As Jesper Myrfor’s states, “beta proofs and CE cards were printed at the same time, at the end of the Beta run.
 Call them what you want, but the square corner artist proofs are the first edition of any artist proofs.
 They were not run as CE proofs, the two were both run off of Beta with a different die cut.”

-Wizards distributed 50 copies of each beta artist proof to the artist who created the featured artwork.
+Wizards distributed approximately 50 copies of each beta artist proof to the artist who created the featured artwork.
 However, a number of artists, notably Kev Brockschmidt, Richard Thomas and Brian Snoddy, gave away as business cards or destroyed many of the beta artist proofs they were provided.
 So some particular beta proofs are even more limited in quantity than the 50 that were originally produced.

 AUTOGRAPHS